NWChemEx/TensorWrapper/_sources/developer/design/op_graph.rst.txt

    types based on whether or not they are terminating the graph.
 The graph terminates on a ``TensorWrapper`` object.

+References to actual data
+   The ``OpGraph`` must either have handles to the actual data, or somehow be associated with the actual data in order for backends to translate the AST into results.

 *******************
 OpGraph Motivations
 *******************